linoxbt/shelby-deploy-magic/README.md

-# 🚀 ShelbyHost — Decentralized Frontend Hosting
+# 🚀 ShelbyHost - Decentralized Frontend Hosting

 ShelbyHost is a next-generation deployment platform designed for the decentralized web.
-Built on top of the **Shelby Protocol** and secured by the **Aptos Blockchain**, ShelbyHost provides developers with a professional, immutable, and censorship-resistant workflow for hosting static frontends.
+Built on top of the **Shelby Protocol** and secured by the **Aptos Blockchain**, ShelbyHost provides developers with a professional, immutable, and censorship resistant workflow for hosting static frontends.

 ---